Trip Report to Strawberry Park Hot Springs in Colorado

-Steamboat Springs is nestled in the Rocky Mountains of Colorado, famous for its champagne powder and legendary ski resorts, and also a terrific mountain town to spend some time in just enjoying nature and relaxing.
+Strawberry Park Hot Springs is nestled in the Rocky Mountains of Colorado, in Steamboat Springs a town famous for its champagne powder and legendary ski resorts.
+It’s also a terrific mountain town to spend some time in just enjoying nature and relaxing.

 It’s no secret that hot springs are one of Colorado’s most popular attractions, and there are over 90 of them in the state.
-We’ve been to a few of them, but none compare to Strawberry Park Hot Springs, tucked away at the end of a long dirt road in Steamboat.
+We’ve been to a few of them, but none compare to this one, tucked away at the end of a long dirt road in a stunning natural forest setting.

 Strawberry Park Hot Springs